joshcanhelp/josh-to-11/content/md/post/90-how-i-explained-wtf-twitter-is-to-my-dad.md

 ---
 title: "How I explained WTF Twitter is to my Dad"
 layout: post
-excerpt: ""
+excerpt: "My dad and I have been working on a plan for a website to promote his business valuation report for a few months now.
+The site that inevitably came up that was Twitter."
 date: 2009-06-12 18:00:34
 modified: 2016-10-20 16:44:18
 permalink: how-i-explained-wtf-twitter-is-to-my-dad/index.html
-tags: ["Joshcanhelp", "Retweets", "Tweets", "Twitter", "Wtf Is Twitter", "Social Media"]
+tags: [ "Twitter", "Social Media", "Marketing"]
-featured_img:
+featured_img: /_images/2009/06/joshcanhelp-twitter-page-186x186.png
 wpid: 806
 ---